 During discussion of background radiation, the Public Health Officer noted that levels of background radiation vary from one locale to another and that background radiation levels in northern Saskatchewan are lower than in than in southern Saskatchewan because of the differences in soils and ground structure." - 2013 Key Lake record of decision

 FALSE: "Northern people are opposed to uranium mining in Saskatchewan."

 Northerners consistently respond to our polls and show strong support for uranium mining.
-The annual survey done by Fast Consulting on behalf of Cameco and AREVA Resources Canada samples 314 people in communities and First Nations reserves within the region of the northern administrative district.
-Their results are factored into an overall Saskatchewan survey of 1,031 people.
+The annual survey done by Fast Consulting on behalf of Cameco and Orano Canada includes people in communities and First Nations reserves within the northern administrative district.
+Their results are factored into an overall Saskatchewan survey.